Adv20202/molecular_jarvis/README.md

 ### 📖 Description

-**Molecular Jarvis** is an interactive web application for 3D molecules structure visualization, controlled by hand gestures using MediaPipe and 3Dmol.js.
+**Molecular Jarvis** is an interactive web application for 3D molecular structure visualization, controlled by hand gestures using MediaPipe and 3Dmol.js.
 The project allows exploration of 20 different molecular structures in an accessible and intuitive way - just show your hand to the camera!

 ![English Version](en_example.jpg)